-The major challenge in employing interferometry on Sentinel-1 data over ice sheets is the azimuthdependent squint angle inherent in the beam steering employed in the Interferometric Wide (IW) swath mode.
-An azimuth shift, $\Delta x$ , not accounted for in the coregistration will lead to a phase shift, $\Delta \phi$ (De Zan et al., 2014):
+The major challenge in employing interferometry on Sentinel-1 data over ice sheets is the azimuth-dependent squint angle inherent in the beam steering employed in the Interferometric Wide (IW) swath mode.
+An azimuth shift, Δx , not accounted for in the coregistration will lead to a phase shift, $\Delta \phi$ (De Zan et al., 2014):

-$$\Delta \phi = \frac{4\pi}{\lambda} \Delta x \sin \beta \tag{3.1}$$ where $\lambda$ is the radar wavelength and $\beta$ is the squint angle (the angle off broadside at which the target is in the centre of the antenna beam).
+$$\Delta \phi = \frac{4\pi}{\lambda} \Delta x \sin \sin \beta \tag{3.1}$$ where λ is the radar wavelength and β is the squint angle (the angle off broadside at which the target is in the centre of the antenna beam).
 The azimuth shift can arise both from global coregistration errors (i.e. orbital errors), from ionospheric artefacts, or from actual horizontal azimuth motion associated with the ice flow between the two acquisitions.
-The phase sensitivity to azimuth shift is much smaller than for shifts in the range direction, since the variation of $\beta$ along a burst is on the order of ±1°.
+The phase sensitivity to azimuth shift is much smaller than for shifts in the range direction, since the variation of β along a burst is on the order of ±1°.
 At burst boundaries, however, the squint angle changes abruptly, which can cause problems for the phase unwrapping, leading to burst-to-burst discontinuities.
-The azimuth shift necessary to produce a phase jump of n across a burst boundary with squint angle + $\beta$ and - $\beta$ at the two burst edges is:
+The azimuth shift necessary to produce a phase jump of π across a burst boundary with squint angle + β and - β at the two burst edges is:

-$$\Delta \mathbf{x} = \frac{\lambda}{8\sin\beta} \tag{3.2}$$
+$$\Delta x = \frac{\lambda}{\beta} \tag{3.2}$$

-which for typical values of $\beta$ =1° for Sentinel-1 is 0.4m.
+which for typical values of β =1° for Sentinel-1 is 0.4m.
 Orbital errors will typically not be of this magnitude but could be observed for ionosphere-induced azimuth shifts.
 For real ice flow in the azimuth direction, this corresponds to an ice velocity of just 7 cm/day (25 m/y), assuming a 6-day temporal baseline.
 Employing an external ice velocity map derived from a multi-year average of offset-tracking measurements (or other sources), the bulk of the azimuth motion can be compensated for, as described in (RD3).
+Because SAOCOM has a much larger orbital tube and generally no burst synchronisation in TOPSAR mode we use SAOCOM StripMap (SM) data.
+Therefore, in contrast to Sentinel-1 TOPS, phase jumps are not a concern.